chinamike65/hugo-tuolesi/content/book4/book4en.md

 Since the living Buddha is of the same body, why not respect all living beings?

 That is to say, the Buddha sees all living beings as he sees himself.
 Since all living beings are of the same nature as the Buddha, why not respect all living beings the same way as respecting the Buddha?
-Respecting the Buddha will bring blessings, and treating all living beings with respect will also give birth and bring blessings. .
+Respecting the Buddha will bring merit, and treating all living beings with respect will also give birth and bring merit. .

 Therefore, we should treat the six realms and sentient beings as we treat our mothers, and do our best to honor them.